Fremlin Walk

 Fremlin Walk is an outdoor shopping centre in Maidstone town centre, Kent, England.
 It opened in 2005 after several years of development by Centros Miller to include 350000 sqft of shopping and a 760 space car park.

-The original owner was Land Securities plc.
-Legal & General Property bought the centre in 2011 for £92 million.
+The original owner was Landsec.
+Legal & General bought the centre in 2011 for £92 million.
 It then passed to M&G Real Estate for £110m.

+This was then later acquired by Frasers Group for £25m in October 2024.

 Location

 The main pedestrian entrance to the centre is from the pedestrianised Week Street (one of Maidstone's main shopping streets) to the east.
 There are other pedestrian entrances from St Faith's Street to the north and Earl Street, to the south.
 The A229 Fairmeadow runs parallel to the River Medway at the western end of the centre, but is approximately 2 storeys lower than the shopping centre.

 The car park for the centre is located below the House of Fraser department store at the western end; vehicle access is from Fairmeadow and Earl Street.

 Maidstone East railway station is 330 m north of the main pedestrian entrance, along Week Street.